Jacob Brown Harris

-Jacob Brown Harris (January 24, 1830 – February 6, 1875) was an American lawyer and politician.
+Jacob Brown Harris (January 24, 1830 – February 6, 1875) was an American lawyer and politician who served two terms in the Massachusetts legislature.

-Life
+Early life and education

-Harris, son of Reuben and Rowena (Woodbury) Harris, was born in Winchendon, Mass., Jan 24, 1830.
+Harris, son of Reuben and Rowena (Woodbury) Harris, was born in Winchendon, Massachusetts, on January 24, 1830.
 He graduated from Yale College in 1854.
-The year after graduation he spent in Strasburgh, Pa, studying law and teaching.
-After an interval of more than a year, caused by severe illness, he resumed the study of law in June, 1837, with Hon.
-Giles II Whitney, of Winchendon.
-In 1859, he removed to East Abington (in that portion which is now Rockland), Mass., and won for himself a leading position in the Plymouth County Bar.
-He was for two sessions a member of the Massachusetts Legislature.
-A few years ago he removed to Boston, where he died, after many months of suffering, of Bright's disease of the kidneys, Feb.
-6, 1875.
-He married, Dec 31, 1862, Miss Mary M. Knight, of Boston, who survived him, without children.
+The year after graduation he spent in Strasburg, Pennsylvania, studying law and teaching.
+After an interval of more than a year, caused by severe illness, he resumed the study of law in June 1837, with Giles II Whitney, of Winchendon, and was admitted to the Massachusetts bar in 1857.

+Career

+In 1859, Harris removed to East Abington, Massachusetts (in that portion which is now Rockland), and won for himself a leading position in the Plymouth County Bar.
+He was for two sessions a member of the Massachusetts legislature; representing Winchendon from 1857 to 1858, and East Abington in 1863.
+He was a member of Alpha Delta Phi.

+Personal life

+Harris was married on December 31, 1862, to Mary M. Knight, of Boston, who survived him.
+Their only son died in infancy.
+He died in Boston, after many months of suffering, of Bright's disease of the kidneys, on February 6, 1875.